 How to tell if a Peach is Ripe

-If you get a peach that needs more time, just set on a counter for a day or two and check the peach.
-Peaches in fruit bowls on top of other peaches and fruit can quickly spoil, so if making this Peach Caprese Salad, set them apart on the counter prior to prepping.
+If you get a peach that needs more time, just set it on a counter for a day or two and check the peach.
+Peaches in fruit bowls on top of other peaches and fruit can quickly spoil, so if making this Peach Caprese Salad, set them apart on the counter before prepping.

-The key to any summer salad is FRESH, RIPE and ready fruit.
-Try to always use in season vegetables and fruit for the best tasting and most vibrant salad.
+The key to any summer salad recipe is FRESH, RIPE, and ready fruit.

 Yellow Peaches – Yellow peaches have that strong peach smell, come in a variety of orange/red colors, and should have a little give when ripe.

-White Peaches – White peaches are a tad sweeter and honestly, they are SO good.
-If you get a chance to combine yellow and white peaches for a Caprese peach salad, it would be a beautiful and great option.
+White Peaches – White peaches are a tad sweeter, and honestly, they are SO good.

 Nectarines – Yes, nectarines are a peach!
 But nectarines can be a more firm fruit and harder to cut for salads.
 That being said, the taste is quite similar to a regular peach and a good substitute if out of peach season.